 Basic net income (loss) per share attributable to common stockholders is calculated by dividing the net income (loss) attributable to common stockholders by the weighted-average number of shares of common stock outstanding for the period.
 Prior to the Company's IPO of its common stock, the Company's Series A and Series B convertible preferred stock was entitled to receive dividends of up to \$0.8181 and \$0.2781 per share, respectively, prior and in preference to any declaration or payment of any dividend on common stock and thereafter participate pro rata on an as converted basis with the common stock holders on any distributions to common stockholders.
-The convertible preferred shares were therefore considered to be participating securities.
-As a result, the Company calculated the net income (loss) per share using the two-class method.
+The convertible preferred shares were therefore considered to be participating securities as were the unvested early exercised shares.
+As a result, the Company calculated the net income (loss) per share attributable to common stockholders using the two-class method.
+The convertible preferred stock and warrants were included in the calculation for the period of time they were outstanding during the nine months ended September 30, 2014.
+They would not be reflected for the three months ended September 30, 2014 since they were converted in the second quarter.
 Accordingly, the net income (loss) attributable to common stockholders is derived from the net income (loss) for the period and, in periods in which the Company has net income attributable to common stockholders, an adjustment is made for the noncumulative dividends and allocations of earnings to participating securities based on their outstanding shareholder rights.
 Under the two-class method, the net loss attributable to common stockholders is not allocated to the convertible preferred stock as the convertible preferred stock did not have a contractual obligation to share in the Company's losses.
-The diluted net income per share attributable to common stockholders is computed by giving effect to all potential dilutive common stock and convertible preferred stock warrants are considered common stock equivalents but have been excluded from the calculation of diluted net loss per share attributable to common stockholders as their effect is antidilutive.
+The diluted net income per share attributable to common stockholders is computed by giving effect to all potential dilutive common stock equivalents outstanding for the period.
+In periods when the Company has incurred a net loss, convertible preferred stock, options to purchase common stock and convertible preferred stock warrants are considered common stock equivalents but have been excluded from the calculation of diluted net loss per share attributable to common stockholders as their effect is antidilutive.

-Recent Accounting Pronouncement
+Recent Accounting Pronouncements